Accio/accio.github.io/_pages/about.md

 thinking, and computational tools into multiscale-modelling approaches.

 I collaborate both internally at Roche and externally with academic and industrial partners.
-Results of our research are shared in [open-access papers]({{site.url}}/publications) and by [open-source software]({{site.url}}/software).
+We share the results in [open-access papers]({{site.url}}/publications) and by [open-source software]({{site.url}}/software).